 Ensure that your new team members' first weeks go smoothly.

-Employee onboarding is the first impression a new hire has as an official member of your company, and according to a report by the Society for Human Resource Management, 1 in 25 employees leaves their new job because of bad onboarding experiences.
+Employee onboarding is the first impression a new hire has as an official member of your company, and according to recent research, 80% of new hires who receive poor onboarding plan to quit — especially if they’re remote workers.

 A shocking number of companies that sink thousands of dollars in recruiting new talent spend very little time or money on employee onboarding once a new hire has signed their contract.